 This resource brings together manuscript, printed and visual primary source materials for the study of global commodities in world history.
 It provides access to a range of historical world maps and interactive maps on world trade routes.

 Our subscription to Digimap provides online access to a range of map services including Ordnance Survey data.
 There are a number of different collections covering historic, marine, geology, environment and Ariel maps.
-New to the collections is Lidar data!

 Registration is required under the terms of the licence for the data that is available through Digimap.
 It is an automated two-step process: